 Video editing: Catherine Meyburgh.
 Dramaturg: Peter Galison

-William Kentridge (born 1955, South Africa) is based in Johannesburg and is considered to be one of the world's most significant living artists.
+William Kentridge (b.
+1955, South Africa) is based in Johannesburg and is considered to be one of today's most influential artists.
 This is the first time that The Refusal of Time has been presented in Sweden.
-At Bildmuseet, the installation represents a first part of the exhibition Entangle, which opens on November 16.
+At Bildmuseet, the installation represents a part of the exhibition Entangle / Physics and the Artistic Imagination.